 The 2023 relaunch was the most-anticipated military advertising decision in two decades.
 The original "Be All You Can Be" campaign — written by N.W.
 Ayer & Son and deployed continuously from 1981 to 2001 — is one of the most-recognized advertising taglines in American history.
 The Army retired the campaign in 2001 in favor of "An Army of One," and then "Army Strong" from 2006 to 2018, before deciding to return to the original brand thesis.

 The 2023 relaunch was developed under the Army's contract with DDB Worldwide and the Army Enterprise Marketing Office.
 The launch creative ran across broadcast, digital, and social, and was integrated with a refreshed GoArmy.com experience and an expanded influencer engagement program.
-The campaign has been measured against multiple key performance indicators across the cycle — recruiting contract volume, lead generation, brand favorability surveys, and digital engagement — with mixed early results that the Army has continued to refine through the 2025 and 2026 cycles.
+Two and a half years in, the campaign has carried the brand through the recovery cycle — measured against recruiting contract volume, lead generation, brand favorability surveys, and digital engagement — and the thesis held.

 The Brand Position Across Branches